-'''

-Func FileExportAs(name${,type%{,yes%{, text${, flag%{, exp$}}}}});
+Func FileExportAs(name\${,type%{,yes%{, text\${, flag%{, exp\$}}}});

-'''

-name\$ The name to use for saving.
-If the string is empty or if the string holds wild card characters or ?, then the File menu Save As dialog opens, otherwise it is used directly.
+- name\$ The name to use for saving.
+If the string is empty or if the string holds wild card characters \ or ?, then the File menu Save As dialog opens, otherwise it is used directly.
 In Windows, the wildcards select the initial list of files.
-If the string is used directly, a default file extension is not provided; you must provide the extension yourself.

-type% The type to save the file as (if omitted, type -1 is used):

-- -1 Export in the native format for the data view.
-This is equivalent to using type% 0 for file and memory views or 12 for XY views. - O Export part of the data view as set by ExportFrameList(), ExportTimeRange() and ExportChanList() to a new Signal data file.
-The file extension should be .cfs. - 1 Save the contents of the current data or XY view as a text file.
+If the string is used directly, a default file extension is not provided; you must provide the extension yourself. - type% The type to save the file as (if omitted, type -1 is used): - -1 Export in the native format for the data view.
+This is equivalent to using type% 0 for file and memory views or 12 for XY views. - 0 Export part of the data view as set by ExportFrameList(), ExportTimeRange() and ExportChanList() to a new Signal data file.
+The file extension should be .cfs. - Save the contents of the current data or XY view as a text file.
 Signal saves the data as set by ExportFrameList(), ExportTimeRange() and ExportChanList() in the text format set by ExportChanFormat() and ExportTextFormat().
 The file extension should be .txt. - 5 Save data or XY view as a picture file.
 The file extension should be .wmf. - 6 Save the sampling configuration in a configuration file.
-The file extension should be .sqc. - 12 For XY views only, save as an XY data file.
-The file extension should be .sxv. - 13 Save as a bitmap file.
+The file extension should be .sgcx.
+The function will only save sampling configuration data using the new-style .sgcx file extension and will force the file extension used to be .sgcx.
+Old-style sampling configuration files can only be converted to new-style XML by using them for sampling, the function fails and returns an error if it is used to try to save an old-style sampling configuration that has not been converted to new-style. - 12 For XY views only, save as an XY data file.
+The file extension should be .sxy. - 13 Save as a bitmap file.
 The file extension should be .bmp. - 100 Types 100 upwards identify external exporters installed in the export folder (where you will find additional documentation).
 Data views export the channels, frames and time range set by ExportChanList(), ExportFrameList() and ExportTimeRange().
 XY views export the data set by flag%.